And did those feet in ancient time: Enduring popularity

 The popularity of Parry's setting has resulted in many hundreds of recordings being made, too numerous to list, of both traditional choral performances and new interpretations by popular music artists.
 The song has also had a large cultural impact in Great Britain.
 It is sung every year by an audience of thousands at the end of the Last Night of the Proms in the Royal Albert Hall and simultaneously in the Proms in the Park venues throughout the country.
 Similarly, along with "The Red Flag", it is sung each year at the closing of the annual Labour Party conference.
 It is also often sung at the service at the Durham Miners' Gala.

 The song was used by the National Union of Women's Suffrage Societies (indeed Parry transferred the copyright to the NUWSS in 1918; the Union was wound up in 1928 after women won the right to vote).
 During the 1920s many Women's Institutes (WI) started closing meetings by singing it, and this caught on nationally.
 Although it was never adopted as the WI's official anthem, in practice it holds that position, and is an enduring element of the public image of the WI.

 A rendition of "Jerusalem" was included in the 1973 album Brain Salad Surgery by the progressive rock group Emerson, Lake & Palmer.
 The arrangement of the hymn is notable for its use of the first polyphonic synthesizer, the Moog Apollo.
-It was released as a single, but failed to chart in the United Kingdom.
+It was released as a single, but failed to chart in the United Kingdom, due to being banned for "irreverence and blasphemy".

 An instrumental rendition of the hymn was included in the 1989 album "The Amsterdam EP" by Scottish rock band Simple Minds.

 Iron Maiden singer Bruce Dickinson incorporated the full text of the poem into his 6:42 track Jerusalem (co-written with Roy Z), a part of his William Blake inspired 1998 solo album The Chemical Wedding.
 Dickinson performed the track live in 2023 as part of the Jon Lord Concerto for Group and Orchestra tour.

 "Jerusalem" is traditionally sung before rugby league's Challenge Cup Final, along with "Abide with Me", and before the Super League Grand Final, where it is introduced as "the rugby league anthem".
 Before 2008, it was the anthem used by the national side, as "God Save the Queen" was used by the Great Britain team: since the Lions were superseded by England, "God Save the Queen" has replaced "Jerusalem".
 Since 2004, it has been the anthem of the England cricket team, being played before each day of their home test matches.

 It was also used in the opening ceremony of the 2012 Summer Olympics held in London and inspired several of the opening show segments directed by Danny Boyle.
 It was included in the ceremony's soundtrack album, Isles of Wonder.